 That said, you can benefit from understanding some additional principles regarding the role of the rib cage and the width of the grip.
 This is discussed in the instructions to the original Bench Press but it is not mandatory reading.

-Now, this Onan character is obviously a special case – his right arm is twice as strong as his left arm and this makes balance a real struggle!
+Onan is obviously a very special case – his right arm is twice as strong as his left arm and this makes balance a real struggle!
 You can approach this predicament in different ways:

 1. Don’t exploit the full strength of the right arm.
 For example, use only one of the right arm buttons, or use both but press them less often.
 In this way you are limited by your left arm strength so you must find a way to maximize left button pressing frequency.
 The Bronze Medal can be earned this way and with clever techniques even the Silver Medal is within reach.
 However, a Gold Medal most certainly demands a different approach: